-The technique, which was approved by the U.S. Food and Drug Administration last year, uses the latest da Vinci three-dimensional, high-definition robotic equipment to make an incision through the mouth to remove tumors without a visible scar.
-Traditional open surgery to remove throat cancer typically requires a long incision through the jaw and throat.
+The technique, which was approved by the U.S. Food and Drug Administration last year, uses the latest Da Vinci® three-dimensional, high-definition robotic equipment to make an incision through the mouth to remove tumors without a visible scar.
+Traditional open surgery to remove throat cancer typically requires a long incision through the jaw and throat and often requires a significant recovery time.